 Spiranthes, commonly called Ladies'-tresses, is a genus in the Orchidaceae family.
 It has a wide distribution throughout the world and is found in both the northern and southern hemispheres.
 Species are perennial, terrestrial orchids with clustered, tuberous or rarely fibrous, fleshy roots.
 The leaves are basal or occasionally cauline, variable, from broadly ovate to elliptic, or absent at flowering.
 Flowers are shades of white or occasionally pink, tubular, and arranged more or less spirally twisted.

 Spiranthes australis (R.Br.)
 Lindl, syn.
 Spiranthes sinensis subsp. australis (R.Br.)
-Kitam. is the only species the occurs in Australia.
+Kitam. is the only species that occurs in Australia.
 Some sources are still including it as a subspecies of another species found in Europe and Asia, but most authorities in Australia consider it a separate species.
 Commonly known as Austral Ladies' Tresses or the Pink Spiral Orchid, it is widespread and common and found in many states in Australia occurring in moist to wet soils in swamps, marshes, near streams and in sub-alpine grasslands at elevations of 20 to 450 meters.
 It flowers from spring through summer and grows from 20 to 45 cm (10 to 18") high.
 Growing from long tubers, plants have three to five grassy leaves and scented light pink to deep pink flowers with a white labellum with curled, fringed or toothed margins.
 The flowers wind in a spiral ribbon around the stem to form a sinuous, corkscrew spike up the slender green stem.
 Photos 1 and 2 from Andrew Harvie.
 The last image by Martin Bohnet may be this species or another in the S. sinensis complex, but demonstrates the tininess of these flowers compared to a ten Eurocent coin.

 Spiranthes odorata (Nutt.)
 Lindl. (syn.
 Spiranthes cernua var. odorata (Nutt.)
 Correll) is a fragrant species smelling of vanilla or jasmine commonly known as nodding ladies tresses that is found in coastal regions of the southeastern United States from Virginia to Florida and west to Texas.
 It flowers from fall through winter.
 It has yellowish white flowers.